-Catholic institutions are divesting from fossil fuel companies and investing in renewable energy as a response to the Pope’s Laudato Si’ encyclical and the COP21 statement of Catholic Bishops from all continents.
+Catholic institutions are divesting from fossil fuel companies and investing in renewable energy as part of their ethical investment commitments, to respond to the Pope’s Laudato Si’ encyclical and the COP21 statement of Catholic Bishops from all continents.

 CATHOLIC DIVEST-INVEST NEWS

-- The “Laudato Si’ & Catholic Investing” conference took place in Rome – January 27, 2017
+- The “Laudato Si’ & Catholic Investing” conference took place in Rome, with keynote speeches from Cardinal Turkson, Christiana Figueres and Cardinal Ribat (NCR summary) – January 27, 2017

 - Seven Catholic Organizations Divest from Fossil Fuels on Occasion of Feast of St. Francis – October 4, 2016